-A couple of wines hailed from other parts of the U.S., one from Ohio.
-Winemaking in states other than California was widespread before Prohibition and it was starting to come back even in the east and central regions.
+A couple of wines hailed from other parts of the U.S., one was from Ohio.
+Winemaking in states other than California was widespread before Prohibition and was starting to come back even in the east and central regions.

 The ports were both American and Portuguese, the latter either prewar or perhaps shipped during the war by neutral Portugal if that was possible.